Soares-Alex/NER_savoirs/README.md

 # 🪐 SAVOIRS Project:
 ## Detecting placeName and persName (Named Entity Recognition)

 This project uses around 100 texts about History of sciences, History of knowlegdes, Anthropology of sciences and Culture Studies.
-It is directed by Christian Jacob - EHESS, piloted by Carmen Brando EHESS - Geomatique lab and executed by Alex Soares.
+It is directed by Christian Jacob - EHESS, piloted by Carmen Brando EHESS - Geomatique lab and executed by Carmen Brando and Alex Soares.

 ## 📋 project.yml